 Clear and specific parameters of the data needed for the evaluation of your project should be established at the start of project implementation.
-Project directors should email Dr. Mark Morgan, associate vice president for Institutional Effectiveness, immediately upon award receipt to set up a meeting to discuss how best to establish a process to obtain the data needed for project evaluation.
+Project directors should email Thomas Hoke, director of institutional effectiveness and research, immediately upon award receipt to set up a meeting to discuss how best to establish a process to obtain the data needed for project evaluation.
 The Department of Institutional Effectiveness and Research is an invaluable resource to project directors who need specific data requests.

 While reporting content and requirements will vary for each grant, the internal process for drafting review and submission of reports remains the same.
 At the initial grant management meeting, reporting requirements and due dates established by the funder will be reviewed, and project directors will learn more about how to submit drafts of their reports to the Grants Department as part of the submission process.
 In addition, to strengthen the College's ability to be proactively responsive to any potential risks related to timely spending and attainment of outcomes, the Executive Team has established an internal process for monitoring grant progress on a quarterly basis.
-Toni DeMaglio, coordinator of Grant Support and Effectiveness, coordinates the internal review process and submission of all programmatic reports, as well as the internal quarterly reporting process.
-If you have any questions about programmatic reporting, please contact Toni at ext.
-2499.
+William Osborne, coordinator of Grant Support and Effectiveness, coordinates the internal review process and submission of all programmatic reports, as well as the internal quarterly reporting process.
+If you have any questions about programmatic reporting, please contact William Osborne at ext.
+4631.